null Skip to main content

 This blog should not be regarded as professional fitness or medical advice; it is only for informative purposes.
 Before adding new equipment to your workout program, always speak with a qualified trainer or healthcare expert.

-1. What is belt lifting?
+1. What is Support belt?

 2. Why ought I to wear a lifting belt?